 This picture was taken on our way to our first day of school at El Shaddai Learning Center.

-Today was the last day of our first week of school and all 4 kids have come home each day to each report that they had a great day.
+Today was the last day of our first week of school and all four kids have come home each day to each report that they had a great day.

 We do not have school on Fridays which allows for us to still do some supplemental schooling at home…learning the things we enjoy learning about together and not so much of the things that make for frustrating, draining days.